QIWI-API/payments-docs/_card-check_en.html.md

 }
 ~~~

 1. Send [invoice request](#invoice_put) with additional parameter `"flags":["CHECK_CARD", "BIND_PAYMENT_TOKEN"]`.
 For payment tokent generation, set `customer.account` parameter with unique customer identifier in the mechant's system.
 Do not specify invoice amount in the request.
+Extract `billId` parameter from the response — it is used on step 4.
-2. [Redirect customer to the Payment Form](#qiwi-redirect) — reference URL comes in `payUrl` field of the response.
+3. [Redirect customer to the Payment Form](#qiwi-redirect) — reference URL taken from `payUrl` field of the response.
-3. On the Payment Form, customer provides card detaisl and submits for verification.
+4. On the Payment Form, customer provides card details and submits it for verification.
 On the form, 3-D Secure authentification performs for customer.
     ![check card](/images/check-card-payin.png)

+5. When card verification finishes, you get [CHECK_CARD notification](#checkcard-callback) with the result, or you can [request current status of the verification](#card-check-info) — put there `billId` identifier from step 2 as a unique identifier of the card verification.
+Result includes:

-4. When verification finishes, you get [CHECK_CARD notification](#checkcard-callback) with the result.
-Information about card accessible for purchases is in `isValidCard` field (`true` — card number is valid and card can be purchased).
-Payment token data is returned in `createdToken` field of the notification.
+   * information about whether card is accessible for purchases in `isValidCard` field (`true` — card number is valid and card can be purchased);
+   * payment token data in `createdToken` field.

 ## How to use service with API {#how-to-check-card}